Sleep Setup

 Dimensions & placement

-• Clearance: ensure your child can exit on the open side without obstacles.
+• Clearance: Ensure your child can exit on the open side without obstacles.
+If the bed is against a wall, check that there is no gap where a child's head could get trapped.

-• Placement: quiet corner, away from windows or radiators; bookshelf and water cup within child's reach.
+• Placement: Quiet corner, away from windows or radiators.
+Keep a bookshelf and water cup within the child's reach.
+The CPSC recommends keeping sleep surfaces away from window cords and blind pulls.

 Step-by-step: set up a Montessori floor bed